Start sending invoices, accept and track payments from one app or download our free blank invoice template for Word or Excel.

 Along the way, we’ll point out a couple of resources and solutions we’ve created here at vCita to make your life easier.
 Feel free to click the provided links and have a look.
 Everything is free, or at least free-to-try!

-2 tips on how to create an Invoice Template in Word
+2 tips on how to create a professional invoice format in Word

 A fully featured word processor, Microsoft Word is most people’s first go-to when creating an invoice template.
 We’ve got just a few comments about how to go about creating beautiful free invoice templates inside of this program.